microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teamworktagidentity.md

 Namespace: microsoft.graph

 Represents a tag in Microsoft Teams.
 Tags allow users to quickly connect to subset of users in a team.
-Please refer to [docs](/microsoftteams/manage-tags) for more info.
+For details about tag management in Microsoft Teams, see [Manage tags in Microsoft Teams](/microsoftteams/manage-tags).

 Inherits from [identity](../resources/identity.md).